mabdullahsoyturk/HPC-Paper-Notes/Whippletree:-Task-based-Scheduling-of-Dynamic-Workloads-on-the-GPU/README.md

 * Level 0 tasks: Computes how many tasks fit in a warp and try to fill up all warps in the block.
 * Level 1 tasks: Draws as many level-1 tasks from the queue as can be executed concurrently with the available number of threads.
 * Level 2 tasks: Tries to draw one task for each thread.

+### Queue Management

+Two level hierarchy:

+* A small amount of shared memory is used to implement the top level of the hierarchy.
+Requests are always answered by the top level queues if possible.
+* To support load balancing among worker-blocks and SM units, the lower-level hierarchy implements queues in global memory.
+* Global queues use a fixed size ring buffer with front and back pointers.
+* After deciding the worker-block size, the remaining shared memory is reserved for local queuing.